 Nocado: not about air quality, but important points of law nevertheless

 You would be forgiven, when reading the headlines this week about the quashing of Ocado’s permission linked to a new distribution centre, that it was a case about air quality and its location next door to a primary school.
-However, you will not find the phrase “air quality” even mentioned in judgement at all.
+However, you will not find the phrase “air quality” even mentioned in judgment at all.
 It was not a case about those issues, although it is easy to understand why those were the issues that motivated the local residents’ group (catchily called ‘Nocado’) to make such great efforts to halt the development.

 Nevetheless, as the opening words of the judgment confirm, this Planning Court case – full name R (oao Ocado Retail Ltd) v Islington BC , Telereal Trillium Limited and Concerned Residents of Tufnell Park EWHC 1509 (Admin) – was about important issues of planning law.
 Islington BC has issued and then revoked a lawful development certificate (‘LDC’) which would have allowed a warehouse use.
 The judge had to consider what the legal nature of the right is which accrues when a breach of condition becomes immune from enforcement and lawful, and what is the scope of the power to revoke a certificate if it is based on false statements or documents, or any material information was withheld from the Council.
 It also confirms that you could have a LDC granted for the breach of one condition, and all the other conditions would still apply.
-The judgement is a masterclass in how these issues should be approached.
+The judgment is a masterclass in how these issues should be approached.

 Certificates of Lawful Use can be a real headache when it comes to enforcement, as they can be too broadly worded.
 There may well be little in the way of restrictions placed on the land use with regard to any environmental or amenity issues.
 We have seen this problem of the gaps between the planning and environmental regimes arise several times in cases about old waste and industrial sites.
 New occupiers and owners are then able to lawfully push the boundaries of what everyone had thought had been permitted.
 In the Ocado case, the court held that the certificate had been lawfully revoked, but it would have otherwise supported the high level of use proposed in the sensitive residential location.